Ergodicity of the geodesic flow for groups with a contracting element: Geodesic flow

 where $G_v$ is the set of elements in $G$ fixing $v$.
-As the group $G$ is countable and acts by homeomorphisms on $SX$, the map $\xi$ is measurable.
+As the group $G$ is countable and acts by homeomorphisms on $SX$, the map $\xi$ is $\mathfrak L_G$- measurable.
 Since the action of $G$ on $S_0X$ is proper, $\xi$ does not vanish on $S_0X$.
 For the same reason, every $G$-orbit of a vector $v \in S_0X$ is closed (for the induced topology on $S_0X$).
 Thus we can find a measurable fondamental domain for the action of $G$ on $S_0X$, that is a set $D \in \mathfrak L$, contained in $S_0X$, whose intersection with any $G$-orbit in $S_0X$ contains exactly one point, see Bourbaki \cite[Chapitre~IX, §6.9, Théorème~5]{Bourbaki:1974wv}.
+Note that in general $D$ does not belong to $\mathfrak L^+$.
 We now endow $(SX, \mathfrak L_G)$ with a measure $m_G$ defined as

 The computation shows that

 Together with the fact that $m$ is $G$-invariant, it implies that $m_G$ does not depend on the choice of $D$.
 It follows also from this relation that

 Since $m$ is a $\sigma$-finite measure on $\mathfrak L$, this implies that $m_G$ is $\sigma$-finite on $\mathfrak L_G$ as well.
 Recall that $G$ is countable.
 Hence